Offirmo/offirmo-monorepo/stack--2022/3-advanced--node/cli-toolbox/README.md

 # cli-toolbox

-An aggregation of useful quality modules related to writing CLI node apps.
+A convenient aggregation of useful quality modules related to writing CLI node apps.

 ## Introduction

 This module is an aggregation of frequently used terminal / CLI related modules that frequently work together.

-> When writing a CLI script/tool, you just need this single dep + the interface is cleaner!
+When writing a CLI script/tool, if you don't mind the extra space, you just need this single dep + the interface is cleaner!

 Goals:
 - not have to depend on a flurry of small modules, depend on this single one instead